Relativistic Newtonian gravitation: Dynamics, metrics, observables and all that

 In the former case they represent a physical entity: e.g., in the the flying muon frame the atmosphere thickness is shorter than the one measured on earth and the time needed to reach it is correspondingly shorter.

 In the latter the accelerating falling frame is the basis for a construction which describes gravity in terms of local ``inertial'' frames.
-When such local frames are expressed in terms of global coordinates and the latter are interpreted as inertial coordinates in a hypothetical world without gravity (in a sense reminiscent of how one switches on e.m.), gravity effects appear in terms of a distortion of space-time distances, i.e., of a metric.

-Coordinates play therefore a role comparable to that of different gauges in e.m., also in connection with the discussion of ``perturbative'' effects on the ``free'' theory (here, the Minkowski space-time).
-In particular, the common statement that Newton's law violates causality is as wrong as it is for Coulomb's law in QED (where causality is explicit in the Lorentz gauge).
-In general, the use of different coordinates does not represent different solutions of the same physical problem, but just two different "languages".

 Thus the popular expression that GR dilates spacial distance has no relation with the physical fact that in SR distances for moving particles are shorter.
-That statement should be supplemented by the phrase: in the Ss metric, whereas in the P-G it does not happen.
+That statement should be supplemented by the phrase: in the Ss metric, whereas in the P-G it does not happen as also stressed by Mizony \cite {mizony}.
 In that sense the P-G metric, with its clear and physically founded combination of local SR with a global "Galilean" free fall law (also preserving at infinity the gravity free absolute time), has an interpretation which is "closer to reality".

 \